-Impedance maxima, likewise, are located at odd multiples $(\nu = 1, 3, 5, ...)$ of the principal quarter-wave resonance ω_1 .
-Because the line will not collapse applied voltages at odd harmonics of ω_1 ,1 the voltage waveform at the input port is half-wave symmetric for excitation periodic in $T = 2\pi/\omega_1$, as depicted in Fig. 1b.
-At even multiples of ω_1 , the line draws large currents and the terminal current is half-wave repeating (cf. Fig. 1c) with one-half the period of the source.
+ω_1 ,1 the voltage waveform at the input port contains only odd multiples of the fundamental frequency and is half-wave symmetric for excitation periodic in $T = 2\pi/\omega_1$, as depicted in Fig. 1(b).
+At odd multiples of ω_1 the line does not draw significant current.
+The terminal current has only even harmonics and is half-wave repeating [cf. Fig. 1(c), where the line's input current is periodic with one-half the period of the source].

-Note that the V-I symmetry relations obtain even for a halfperiod of effort by the source.
-With reference to Figure 1b, consider the case of a line excited by a switch which closes from 0 to π radians of the fundamental period T. When the switch imposes a voltage waveform during the first half of the cycle, the transmission line becomes energized so as to impose a half-wave symmetric voltage at the input terminal during the second half cycle.
+Note that the V - I symmetry relations are also valid for a half-period of effort by the source.
+With reference to Fig. 1(b), consider the case of a line excited by a switch which closes from 0 to π radians of the fundamental period T. When the switch imposes a voltage waveform during the first half of the cycle, the transmission line becomes energized so as to impose a half-wave symmetric voltage at the input terminal during the second half cycle.
 The line stores the voltage waveform in a travelling wave along its length, which returns delayed by one-half fundamental period and inverted, because of the power-reflection condition at the short-circuit termination.
 The applied current wave also returns, delayed π/ω_1 seconds but not inverted, so that the line attempts to do the same work on the input network that was done on the line in the first half of the cycle.

 Particular care must be given to the harmonic coincidence of the impedance peaks and nulls of line-simulating networks to preserve the waveform-symmetrizing properties of their distributed exemplars.
+As is discussed in Section VI, such symmetry can be leveraged to reduce switch stresses, improve converter efficiency, and-significantly for miniaturization and control bandwidth-eliminate bulky blocking elements in converter topologies.
 The next three sections present methods for achieving such harmonic alignment, and clarify the boundary between lumped and distributed systems for a class of LC-ladder networks of the so-called Cauer form.2